 She serves on the boards of several non-profit organizations.
 Judge Logan devotes her personal time to working in the community with civic organizations and on charitable events.
+Judge Logan also serves on the Board of Trustees for the Association of Municipal/County Judges of Ohio, Inc. She is also a member of the Ohio Black Judges Association.

-DANIEL G. GEHRES
+FRANKLIN W. GEHRES